Bob Mitchell (Chair)

 Mark attends New Peninsula Baptist Church where he is involved in a Life Group and a Boys' Club in the local housing estate.

 From 2002 - 2009, Mark was President of Mornington Environment Association.

 Sarah is an experienced manager of development projects both internationally and within Australia.
-She has worked with Bright Futures, Mission International and World Vision in development planning, partnership management and fundraising, and she is currently a Manager of National Programs at Mission Australia.
+She has worked with Bright Futures, Mission International and World Vision in development planning, partnership management and fundraising, and she is currently Project Operations Manager at Cotton On Foundation.

 Sarah has practical development experience through project involvement in India, Pakistan, Uganda, Kenya and the Philippines.
 She also brings to the Board tertiary qualifications in Management, International and Community Development, and a passion to see poverty and disadvantage alleviated across the globe through sustainable projects and innovative partnerships.